PhishermanGG/docs/docs/guide/getting-started.md

 ## Requesting API access

-While Phisherman is still development access is granted on a per-person basis while we work to ensure overall stability, performance and gather user feedback.
+While Phisherman is still in development access is granted on a per-person basis while we work to ensure overall stability, and performance and gather user feedback.

 To request access, please join our [Discord server](https://discord.gg/QwrpmTgvWy) and send a direct message to ModMail to request access.